Meet Our Board

 Mat began his coaching career after college by starting the Delbarton School (New Jersey) Varsity Lacrosse program.
 He served as their head coach for 3 seasons, building out the program to JV and Varsity levels, before going off to graduate business school.
 While in grad school from 1977-9 and after, Mat continued his Club playing career and also found time each summer to work at several lacrosse camps run by major Division I college coaches.
 After retiring as an active club player, Mat co-founded the first-ever youth lacrosse program in New York City called Doc’s NYC Lacrosse in 1996.
 The league now has over 700 boys and girls playing at 6 different age groups playing lacrosse at locations in Manhattan, the Bronx, Queens, and Brooklyn.

 In 2002, Mat was invited by US Lacrosse to become a founding member of B.R.I.D.G.E., the organization’s initiative to support character-based lacrosse programs in urban and rural areas.
-This ultimately led to his founding CityLax, Inc., a nonprofit that runs clinics, funds, and assists in the startup of teams inside the schools.
-For this body of work, Mat was named his US Lacrosse Chapter’s “Man of the Year” twice (2005 and 2007); received US Lacrosse’s Program Administrator of the Year” youth lacrosse award (2008); elected to the Manhasset High School Lacrosse Hall of Fame (2008); and elected to the Long Island Metro Lacrosse Hall of Fame (2010).
+This ultimately led to his co-founding CityLax, Inc., a nonprofit that runs clinics, funds, and assists in the startup of teams inside the schools.
+For this body of work, Mat was named his US Lacrosse Chapter’s “Man of the Year” twice (2005 and 2007); received US Lacrosse’s Program Administrator of the Year” youth lacrosse award (2008); elected to the Manhasset High School Lacrosse Hall of Fame (2008); elected to the Long Island Metro Lacrosse Hall of Fame (2010); and given US Lacrosse's Lifetime Achievement Award (2015).

 Rob Coughlin is the Chief Investment Officer for Global Rates at Piton Investment Management, an investment manager based in NYC.
 He spent the majority of his career in senior fixed income trading roles at Merrill Lynch and Bank of America.